amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 1st Convolutional Layer (Input = 32x32x3.
 Output = 14x14x6)

-The first layer is fed the 32x32x3 color image.
+The first layer is fed with 32x32x3 color image.
 This image is put through a 2-dimensional convolution with a stride of 1.
 Next, the result of the convolution is added with a bias vector and their sum is processed using the tf.nn.relu activation operator.
 Then, the result of this activation is put through a max pooling operator using kernal of [1,2,2,1] and a stride of [1,2,2,1].
 Finally, the result of this max pooling is passed to succeeding covolution layer.

 2nd Convolutional Layer  (Input = 14x14x6.
 Output = 5x5x16)